 Artistically, he made a mark as his generation’s most talented painter of Russia’s ancient past.
 He also succeeded in the field of stage design, achieving his greatest fame as one of the designers for Diaghilev’s Ballets Russes.
 Between 1900 and 1910, Roerich developed an interest in eastern religions.
 The influence of mystical strains of thought can be seen in many of his paintings.

 This magnificent work comes from Roerich’s Sancta series.
 With its lavender colours and symbolic subject matter, it showcases Roerich’s metaphysical style of painting.
 The work depicts two Russian monks amidst a snowy landscape.
 A simply constructed wooden monastery perches on the brow of a hill and a docile looking brown bear accompanies the monks as they converse.

-In 1922, while in Chicago as a guest of the director of the local opera company, Roerich created a series entitled Sancta consisting of six paintings, each beginning with the words “And we ...”.
+In 1922, while in Chicago working on stage designs commissioned by the Chicago Opera Company, Roerich created a series entitled Sancta consisting of six paintings, each beginning with the words “And we ...”.
 The six works are titled And we are not afraid (1), And we labor (2), And we continue to fish (3), And we open the gates (4), And we bring light (5), and And we see (6).

 The clear spirituality of the work seems to relate to the teaching of the Russian ascetic, the Reverend Sergius Radonezhsky, for whom Roerich created a number of other paintings during his life and it is possible that Roerich was home sick for his native Russia.